Runtime Stitching

 - forge invokes compile step for

-) should live, host, device dram, device l1. tt-mlir returns metadata to forge describing where it wants the tensors to reside before invoking flatbuffer submission. - forge invokes compile step for
+mod_a, tt-mlir compiler determines where the inputs (ins_a) should live, host, device dram, device l1. tt-mlir returns metadata to forge describing where it wants the tensors to reside before invoking flatbuffer submission. - forge invokes compile step for

-is invoked at runtime, forge runtime needs to inspect the compiler metadata to determine where the tensors should live.
+mod_b, same happens as bullet 1 mod_ais invoked at runtime, forge runtime needs to inspect the compiler metadata to determine where the tensors should live.
 Runtime manually invokes a new data copy command to get the tenors to the correct memory space / correct memory address.- forge runtime invokes

-is invoked at runtime, this time it might be that the compiler left the tensor outputs in L1, so no data copy is needed to start runningmod_b
+mod_aprogram submit mod_bis invoked at runtime, this time it might be that the compiler left the tensor outputs in L1, so no data copy is needed to start runningmod_bsince the inputs are already in the correct location.

 A more concrete usecase would be a training loop where there are often multiple graphs composed together. #82 Or when we eventually support torch 2.0, the torch runtime can arbitrarily break the graph anywhere.